183rd Rifle Division: Into Poland and the Carpathians

 During September and October the division took part in the East Carpathian Offensive, particularly in the area of the Dukla Pass.
 In November, 38th Army was transferred to 4th Ukrainian Front, Fighting died down until the start of the Western Carpathian Offensive on January 12, 1945, which coincided with the wider Vistula–Oder offensive.
 The Front commander, Army Gen. I. Ye.
-Petrov, planned to attack with part of his forces toward Kraków to the northwest, which would assist 1st Ukrainian Front in taking this place, Meanwhile, 38th Army would break through the defense on a 6km-wide sector south of Jasło before advancing in the direction of Nowy Sącz and Krakow.
+Petrov, planned to attack with part of his forces toward Kraków to the northwest, which would assist 1st Ukrainian Front in taking this place, Meanwhile, 38th Army would break through the defense on a 6 km-wide sector south of Jasło before advancing in the direction of Nowy Sącz and Krakow.
 For the breakthrough, which was set for January 15, the number of guns and mortars was brought up to 180-190 tubes per kilometre of front.

 38th Army attacked following a heavy artillery and airstrike preparation with the 101st and 67th Rifle Corps and by the end of the first day had broken through the XI SS Army Corps and began advancing westward, threatening to encircle German 17th Army.
-By January 18 the Soviet forces had advanced 50-60km in cooperation with 60th Army of 1st Ukrainian Front.
+By January 18 the Soviet forces had advanced 50–60 km in cooperation with 60th Army of 1st Ukrainian Front.
 However, elements of 101st Corps had been left behind to clear stubborn German resistance in the utterly devastated town of Jasło.
 This was finally overcome, and several subunits of the 183rd were recognized for their success:

 JASLO...
 285th Rifle Regiment (Lt.
 Colonel Karpov, Aleksandr Karpovich)...
 623rd Artillery Regiment (Lt.
 Colonel Rachkov, Mikhail Aleksandrovich)...
 The troops who participated in the capture of Jasło and Gorlice, by the order of the Supreme High Command of 19 January 1945, and a commendation in Moscow, are given a salute of 20 artillery salvoes from 224 guns.

 In addition, on February 19 the 227th Regiment would be decorated with the Order of the Red Banner, while the 295th Regiment received the Order of Suvorov, 3rd Degree.